awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

 | Broadcasts `> 1` results per cycle | This involves not only having multiple (i.e., `>= 2`) broadcast buses, but also requires every reservation station to compare its waited-for tags among *all* of these buses (because in any given cycle, one or more of these buses can be producing a result(s) at that point).
 Correspondingly, this significantly complicates the implementation of the reservation stations accordingly, i.e., the implementation cost/complexity is directly proportional to the total number of broadcast operations that must be monitored (roughly `O(n)` cost in `n` broadcast operations). |
 | Commits `> 1` instructions per cycle | As seen previously in this lesson, and similarly as for the issue operation, the next-pending instruction for committing is evaluated while a corresponding "lookahead" occurs for the subsequent to-be-committed instruction, and so on.
 Furthermore, in performing this evaluation, program-order must be maintained, therefore, it is not permissible to commit a "downstream" instruction "prematurely," if a particular instruction under current inspection cannot yet be committed. |

-Taking these characteristics in aggregate, among these, there will generally be a "weakest link," which will dictate the degree to which superscalar performance can actually be achieved (i.e,. performing *on average* `> 1` instruction per cycle across all of these operations).
+Taking these characteristics in aggregate, among these, there will generally be a "weakest link," which will dictate the degree to which superscalar performance can actually be achieved (i.e., performing *on average* `> 1` instruction per cycle across all of these operations).

 ## 37. Terminology Confusion